-Screenprint done of Merrion House, when it still had it’s brutalist look, before the modern renovations in 2018.
+Screenprint and the drawing it was based on, of Merrion House in central Leeds, when it still had it’s brutalist look, before the modern renovations in 2018.
 Original architect was Gillinson, Barnett & Partners, and it was built in 1964.

-Available as a card and print in my shop.
+The black and white drawing is available as a print in my shop.

 A few interesting facts (taken from https://www.yorkshirepost.co.uk/heritage-and-retro/retro/happy-birthday-merrion-centre-1829759):